Potential Financial Steps for T-Mobile Employees in January

 If the employee contributes $5,000 (5%), T-Mobile will contribute $4,000 (3% + half of the 4% and 5% contributions).

-Contributing to a qualified retirement account like a 401(k) reduces taxable income for the year.
+Contributing to a pre-tax retirement account like a 401(k) reduces taxable income for the year.
 That reduces state and/or federal income taxes for the year.

-At $100,000 a year, they would likely be in the 22% federal income tax bracket and might be in their state’s 8% income tax bracket.
-That 30% of income gone.
-Poof!
+A single employee earning $100,000 a year would likely fall in the 22% federal income tax bracket after the standard deduction.
+They might be in their state’s 8% income tax bracket.

 $5,000 * 30% = $1,500

 However, there’s another contribution limit.
-It’s a combined limit of $69,000 for 2024 for both employee and employer contributions.
+In 2025, it’s a combined $70,000 for both employee and employer contributions.

 • Employer contributions of $4,000